Carina-P/ms3-best-books/README.md

 # ![](https://github.com/Carina-P/ms3-best-books/blob/master/static/favicon/favicon.ico?raw=true)      Best Books

-This is the site where you will find the **best books to read**.
-Get inspired by other readers **recommendations, grades and tips**.
+This is the site where you will find the **best books to read** and get inspired by other reader's **recommendations, grades and tips**.
-And you are of course **welcome to add your own reviews**, grades and tips.
+You are also, of course, **welcome to add your own reviews**, grades and tips.

 The live project can be found here: [https://ms3-best-books.herokuapp.com/](https://ms3-best-books.herokuapp.com/)